gzt5142/gzt5142/git-isms/Filters.md

 ## Use Case

-I like this feature for cleaning up jupyter notebooks as they are beeing checked into the repository.
+I like the filter feature for cleaning up jupyter notebooks as they are beeing checked into the repository.
 In particular, I want checked-in notebooks to have all of their output cells cleared on their way to the repo.
 Because the notebook contains code as well as its output, merely re-running a notebook (with no code changes) will result in a modified notebook file.
 (Output cells contain metadata, including a datestamp.
 The end result is that a notebook will show change under many conditions in which no actuall code was changed.)
 Further, notebooks with image outputs (from matplotlib, hvplot, etc) will occupy a fair bit of storage.
 Sometimes you'll care about that disk space and network bandwidth; other times you won't.
 I usually do, so I like to strip these outputs.

+I'll describe the filter set-up steps for this use case, adapted from [this doc](https://janakiev.com/blog/jupyter-git-remove-output/)

 ## Terminology